nistvan86/esphome-q7rf/readme.md

       mosi_pin: D7

 Where:
 * `q7rf_device_id` (required): is a 16 bit transmitter specific ID and learnt by the receiver in the pairing process.
 If you operate multiple furnaces in the vicinity you must specify unique IDs for each transmitter.
-You can generate random identifiers with [random-hex](https://www.browserling.com/tools/random-hex) (use 4 digits).
+You can generate random identifiers for example with [random-hex](https://www.browserling.com/tools/random-hex) (use 4 digits).

 * `q7rf_resend_interval` (optional): specifies how often to repeat the last state in milliseconds.
 Since this is a simplex protocol, there's no response arriving from the receiver and we need to compensate for corrupt or lost messages by repeating them.

   Default is: 60000 ms (1 minute)

 * `q7rf_turn_on_watchdog_interval` (optional): specifies how long the furnace can stay turned on after the last `write_state` call arrived for the switch component in milliseconds.
-This can be used for example in conjunction with the `keep_alive` setting of Home Assistant's [generic thermostat](https://www.home-assistant.io/integrations/generic_thermostat/) component to add additional safe guards against the crash of HA and to prevent excessive heating costs.
+This can be used for example in conjunction with the `keep_alive` setting of Home Assistant's [generic thermostat](https://www.home-assistant.io/integrations/generic_thermostat/) component to add an additional safe guard against the crash of HA and to prevent excessive heating costs.

   Default is: 0 ms (no watchdog).